 Similarly, Steve Klabnik's in progress tutorial clued me in on the flow where you can rebase all your branches at once when there's new updates.
 This also showed me that you can also work on the merged state of all your changes, so you can know they'll all merge cleanly into the final result, even if things are broken up into smaller PRs for the sake of your teammates reviewing it.
 Previously this was painful enough that I'd often find something else to work on while some changes were awaiting review.

 The CLI is a lot more consistent than git and so was very quick to pick up.
 There's a serious effort to keep the number of command and concepts down, without ending up like the very overloaded git checkout and git reset commands.
-(Or even like git switch and git restore, which while a better seperation of concerns, can still be unclear).
+(Or even like git switch and git restore, which while they have a better seperation of concerns, can still be unclear).

 Having concepts like the stash and the working copy be "just a commit" does wonders for simplifying the mental model.
 I was a heavy stash user, both for handling context switches, and for things like having an easy way to apply a debugging config, and having that concept represented by commits makes it much easier to deal with when "stashes" don't cleanly apply.
 With git stash you basically just need to recreate the stash if you don't want to deal with fixing the conflict every time but with jj you can just rebase your changeset.
 You could make yourself use commits for this in git, and I've tried at times, but it's really swimming against the tide.